blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

 # Section 2 - Musashi Testnet Pool Registration

-> Make sure the node if fully synced before proceeding.
+> Make sure the node is fully synced before proceeding.
 Run the command to see if the node is 100% synced.
 >
 > ```
 > cardano-cli query tip